Letters to parents

 Will there be Home Learning during partial or full closure?

 Yes.
 Depending on the circumstances, online home learning will resume for individual bubbles or the whole school as required.
+Details can be found here.

 Will school be closed again?